 During the day take a trip to the Elbphilharmonie concert hall, which is the city’s tallest building.
 Despite the concert tickets costing a significant chunk of your student finance, without paying you can enter the building and travel on the world’s first arched escalators, which at 80 meters in length are the longest in Europe.

+A description of Hamburg, however, cannot be complete without mentioning its legendary nightlife.
+This is above all situated along the Reeperbahn, which is Hamburg’s main red light district and consists of cheap restaurants (€2 pizza anyone?), nightclubs, bars, sex shops and brothels.
 Along the Reeperbahn you can find the Beatles-Platz, which a circular plaza shaped and paved like a vinyl record, surrounded by metal silhouetted statues of The Beatles to commemorate their time in Hamburg at the start of their career.
 With tram services running throughout the night, Hamburg is an affordable and exciting city for a night out, but be weary of the undercover police.

 Despite Hannover being heavily bombed during the second world war, much of its beautiful architecture fortunately remains.
 The Aegidienkirche, however, was a victim of the bombing, and following the war it was not rebuilt, with the ruins being left as a war memorial.

 Should you be lucky enough to spend more than a day in Hannover, a trip to the Royal Gardens of Herrenhausen is essential; clearly Barack Obama agreed with this sentiment when he visited the Garden in 2016.
 The Gardens are located a scenic 45 minute walk from the city centre, and the Great Garden is regarded as one of the most distinguished baroque formal gardens of Europe while the Berggarten is a large botanical garden offering a variety of rare plant breeds.
 Quite simply, Hannover is a delight.

 My experiences of North-West Germany far exceeded my expectations.
 While Cologne, Berlin and Munich are incredibly popular with tourists (and rightly so!), the beautiful cities in North-West Germany are often overlooked.
 With Bremen, Hamburg and Hannover each boasting their own airport, the region is accessible from most major British airports, including with budget airlines.
 If you want to experience a glorious merging of the old and the new, from the futuristic Elbphilharmonie in Hamburg to the quaint Schnoorgebiet in Bremen, from the bustling nightlife of the Reeperbahn to the gently lapping water of the Maschsee, North-East Germany is waiting for you to visit.

-Last modified: 14th March 2019
+Last modified: 22nd August 2019